jluo1875/Nvidia-Fan-Control/README.md

 # NvidiaGPUFanControl
-Fan Control for Nvidia GPUs.
+Fan Control for Nvidia GPUs in Python scripts.
+It gives control back to the driver after work is finished, can be used as standalone script.

 # Setup
 Controlling nvidia gpu fan requires an `X` server to be running.